 - Percussion Ensemble: Directed by Justin Alexander, percussion professor at VCU.
 Each student will have the opportunity to play a variety of percussion instruments throughout the day.

-- Double Reed Ensemble: Oboists and bassoonists join forces to perform music of many styles and genres under the direction of Bruce Hammel.
+- Double Reed Ensemble: Oboists and bassoonists join forces to perform music of many styles and genres under the direction of Alyssa McKeithen and Bruce Hammel.
 This is an experience unlike anything these young musicians will find in their school programs.

-- Saxophone Choir: Directed by Sheri Oyan, this ensemble utilizes the entire family, including bass and soprano saxophones.
+- Saxophone Choir: Directed by Al Regni, legendary saxophonist of the New York Philharmonic, Broadway, and countless recordings.
+This ensemble utilizes the entire family, including bass and soprano saxophones.

 - Flute Choir: Directed by Tabatha Easley, students have the opportunity to play the piccolo, alto, and bass flute on works specifically written for flute orchestra.
 Works range from Latin style to traditional Baroque; educational and fun simultaneously!

 - Clarinet Choir: This ensemble is orchestral in scope and utilizes the entire clarinet family, from contra-bass clarinet to E-flat soprano clarinet.
-Conducted by Charles West, VCU clarinet professor and conductor of the Charlottesville Youth Orchestra, the Clarinet Choir performs outstanding literature.
+Conducted by Tiffany Valvo, recently appointed Assistant Professor of Clarinet, the Clarinet Choir performs outstanding literature.